AIO1/ECSPrimengTable/README.md

 > - **Date format**: `"dd-MMM-yyyy HH:mm:ss zzzz"`
 > - **Date timezone**: `"+00:00"`
 > - **Date culture**: `"en-US"`
+> - **Date format for Excel reports**: `"dd-MMM-yyyy HH:mm:ss"`

-It is possible to override the global table date format for individual columns directly from the backend by specifying the corresponding fields in the `ColumnAttributes` of the DTO used to build the table.
+It is possible to override the global table date format for individual columns directly from the backend by specifying the relevant fields in the `ColumnAttributes` of the DTO used to build the table.
+Additionally, different date formats, time zones, and display settings can be applied specifically for the Excel export, providing maximum flexibility.

 <br><br>